Amoxicillin (as trihydrate)

 Storage and disposal

-Keep amoxycillin suspension in its original bottle until it is time to give it.
+Keep amoxicillin suspension in its original bottle until it is time to give it.

 If you put the suspension in a different container it may not keep well.